parthatom/Titanic-PySci/README.md

 # Titanic-PySci
-Kaggle's Titanic with Pytorch and sklearn
+Kaggle's Titanic with Pytorch and sci-kit learn

 Data handling, cleaning and feature selection has been performed, before using machine learning techniques.